-To raise the platform, pull the bottom upward until the latch snaps over the lock bolt.
+To raise the platform, pull the bottom upward and push it tight against the cushion.
+The latch pin knob will snap inward to lock the platform into place.

 OPERATING THE MACHINE WITH THE PLATFORM DOWN

 Operating the machine with the platform down is recommended when: